-The Wake Forest Human Relations Council (HRC) will sponsor the 8th Annual Good Neighbor Day on Sunday, Sept.
-15. This free, family-friendly event will be held from 1 p.m. to 4 p.m. at Holding Park, 133 W. Owen Ave.
+The Wake Forest Human Relations Council (HRC) will sponsor Good Neighbor Day on Saturday, Sept.
+17, from 1-4 pm.
+This free, family-friendly event will take place at E. Carroll Joyner Park, 701 Harris Road.

 Good Neighbor Day assembles people from all walks of life for a day of food, fun, and family entertainment.
 By bringing together a mix of cultures, music, ages, and ethnicities, the event celebrates diversity and promotes goodwill among all of Wake Forest's citizens.

-Over 2,500 Wake Forest-area residents have participated in Good Neighbor Day since its inception in 2006.
-Offering free food, dancing, local musicians, a disc jockey, face painting, storytelling, prizes and recreational activities for both children and adults, this family-oriented celebration promises something for everyone.
+Over 4,000 Wake Forest-area residents have participated in Good Neighbor Day since its inception in 2006.
+Offering food, dancing, local musicians, a DJ, prizes, and recreational activities for both children and adults, this family-oriented celebration promises something for everyone.

-The Human Relations Council encourages diversity and promotes goodwill among all citizens of Wake Forest.
-Good Neighbor Day serves as a catalyst for carrying out the Town’s vision of “building a community populated by diverse groups whose common bond is a love of our town.”
+The HRC encourages diversity and promotes goodwill among all citizens of Wake Forest.
+Good Neighbor Day serves as a catalyst for carrying out the town’s vision of “building a community populated by diverse groups whose common bond is a love of our town.”